-You probably know a couple – you may even be part of that couple – with widely divergent temperature preferences.
+You probably know a couple—you may even be part of that couple—with wildly divergent temperature preferences.
 One person is perpetually warm, while the other is usually freezing.
-For such couples, living together poses challenges in terms of indoor comfort: one person is generally wearing a sweater, or the other is dressed for beach weather in mid-winter.
+For such couples, living together poses challenges in terms of indoor comfort; one person is generally wearing a sweater, or the other is dressed for beach weather in mid-winter.

-Luckily, there’s now a way to minimize your frustration with indoor temperatures: It’s called a zoned HVAC system, and it’s what you might call a 4C solution: It provides Comfort, Convenience, Conservation and make Common sense.
+Luckily, there’s a way to minimize your frustration with indoor temperatures: It’s called a zoned HVAC system, and it’s what you might call a 4C solution: It provides Comfort, Convenience, Conservation and makes Common sense.

-A zoned HVAC system takes a home’s standard heating system and divides it into zones, each with individual temperature controls that allow variation in temperature throughout the house.
-As a result, each area of your home can achieve a different level of comfort, and specific hot and cold spots are eliminated.
+A zoned HVAC system takes a home’s standard heating system and divides it into zones, each with individual temperature controls.
+Zoned HVAC systems allow for variation in temperature throughout the house.
+Each area of your home can achieve a personalized level of comfort, and specific hot and cold spots are eliminated.

 Most existing HVAC systems can be turned into zoned heating systems with the addition of some key components.
 The added pieces you’ll need are a zone control panel, thermostats, zone dampers, and, possibly, a bypass damper.

-Thermostats provide readings of the temperature in the individual zones and request adjustment from the control panel when the readings dip below or climb above the set point for that.
+Thermostats provide readings of the temperature in the individual zones.
+They request adjustment from the control panel when the readings dip below or climb above the set temperature for that zone.

 There are also modern versions designed within a smart home system model.
 Watch the video below for an overview of a room by room control system:

 If you’re considering installing a zoned HVAC system, you’ll need to determine how many zones you’d like to have in your home and which areas will fall into each zone.
-Think about the temperature preferences of family members and decide whether they will need separate zones for comfort.
+Think about the temperature preferences of family members and decide whether they’ll need separate zones for comfort.

-When you install a zoned HVAC system, you not only benefit from even temperatures and happy inhabitants; you’re also conserving energy and saving money.
-By using less energy to heat and cool your home, you’re benefiting the environment and saving about 30 per cent on your energy bill.
+When you install a zoned HVAC system, you not only benefit from even temperatures and happy inhabitants, you’re also conserving energy and saving money.
+By using less energy to heat and cool your home, you’re helping the environment and saving about 30 per cent on your energy bill.
 Essentially, you’ll recoup the money you paid for installation over time.

 Imagine being more comfortable than ever in your own home, despite the season and the temperature preferences of other family members, while saving money and doing your bit for the environment at the same time.
 What’s not to like?